algorandfoundation/algokit-cli/docs/features/tasks/mint.md

 ## Example

-To mint a new in interactive mode, you can use the mint command as follows:
+To mint a new asset in interactive mode, you can use the mint command as follows:

 ```bash
 $ algokit task mint
 ```

-This will interactively prompt you for required information, upload the asset image and metadata to IPFS using the Web3 Storage provider and mint a new asset on the Algorand blockchain.
+This will interactively prompt you for the required information, upload the asset image and metadata to IPFS using the Web3 Storage provider and mint a new asset on the Algorand blockchain.
 The [asset's metadata](https://arc.algorand.foundation/ARCs/arc-0003#json-metadata-file-schema) will be generated automatically based on the provided asset name, decimals, and image.

 If you want to provide a custom metadata file, you can use the --metadata flag: